bjablonsky/CoreDock/README.md

 # CoreDock
-A simple WPF app that allows you to enable/disable your eGPU from the system tray
+A simple WinForms app that allows you to enable/disable your eGPU from the system tray